-Marner scores in OT to lift Maple Leafs past Bruins 4-3
+Rielly’s 2nd goal lifts Maple Leafs past Bruins 4-3 in OT

 Pastrnak now has nine goals on the season, including seven in the last three games, which puts him in a tie with Edmonton’s James Neal for the NHL lead.

-The Maple Leafs played their first game without captain and star center John Tavares, who broke a finger Wednesday and will miss at least two weeks.
 The Bruins, meanwhile, were minus veteran center David Krejci (upper-body injury) for a third straight game.

 Toronto has lost to Boston to open the playoffs each of the last two years — with both series going to a Game 7 — but with Tavares, Zach Hyman (knee) and Travis Dermott (shoulder) all out injured, and some major roster restructuring in the off-season, just nine of the 18 skaters who dressed for the Maple Leafs in the deciding game back on April 23 were in Saturday’s lineup.